hathubkhn/Diffusion-TS/README.md

 ##  Utilizing Image Transforms and Diffusion Models for Generative Modeling of Short and Long Time Series (ImagenTime)
+## News
+We are happy to announce that the paper has been accepted to *NeurIPS2024*

 ### [Paper]()
 ![TS2IMG samples](visuals/ts2img.png)